fsx950223/MyBatis-Node/README.md

 MyBatisNodeJs understands the same xml files as input like MyBatis Java.

-MyBatisNodeJs assumes that your POJO's (domains objects) exist on the directory domain:

-- Project
-   domain (put your domain classes here)

 * How to use:

 1) Write your MyBatis mapping files: